luis-alves/Freecodecamp/README.md

 2. Intermediate Algorithm Scripting and
 3. Advanced Algorithm Scripting.

-At the current date which of these groups have the following tests:
+At the current date each of these groups have the following tests:

 **1. Basic Algorithm Scripting**
   * Get Set for our Algorithm Challenges
   * Reverse a String